-Cyclophosphamide is a chemotherapy drug usually given to treat lymphomas, leukaemias, lung cancer and breast cancer.
-It may also be used to treat many other types of cancer.
+Cyclophosphamide is a chemotherapy drug used to treat different cancers, including lymphomas, leukaemias, myeloma, lung cancer and breast cancer.

 Back to top

-Cyclophosphamide is given in one of the following ways:
+Your nurse will give you anti-sickness drugs before you start.
+Cyclophosphamide is then given in one of the following ways:

 Chemotherapy is usually given as a course of several sessions (cycles) of treatment over a few months.
 The length of your treatment and the number of cycles you have will depend on the type of cancer you're being treated for.
 Your nurse or doctor will discuss your treatment plan with you.